Dipanshu-5/EdPlan/fastapi_backend/README.md

 # EduPlan FastAPI Backend

 This service replaces the legacy ASP.NET Core API.
-It exposes the same routes the React frontend expects via FastAPI and persists data in Microsoft SQL Server using SQLAlchemy.
+It exposes the same routes the React frontend expects via FastAPI and persists data in PostgreSQL using SQLAlchemy.

 ## Features